Ibotta powers contextual messaging with Radar

-Due to the fact that maintaining an in-house location infrastructure was expensive and time consuming, Ibotta decided to partner with Radar for their location context needs.
-Aside from Radar’s enterprise-level offering and commitment to privacy, Ibotta appreciated the openness to communication, collaboration, and the one-on-one support.
-With Radar, the Ibotta team was able to prove the value of accurate location data and demonstrate how easy it is to integrate Radar’s developer-friendly SDK.
+Due to the fact that maintaining an in-house location infrastructure was expensive and time consuming, Ibotta decided to partner with Radar for their location needs.
+Aside from Radar’s enterprise-level offering and commitment to privacy, Ibotta appreciated Radar’s collaborative approach and options for one-on-one support.
+With Radar, the Ibotta team was able to prove the value of accurate location data to drive customer engagement through location-aware experiences.

-With Radar’s full-stack toolkit, Ibotta could finally power location-triggered communications that gave them a competitive advantage when engaging with shoppers and retail partners.
+With Radar’s full-stack toolkit, Ibotta could finally power location-based messaging that gave them a competitive advantage when engaging with shoppers and retail partners.

 For example, Ibotta uses Places to determine when a shopper is near a retailer that supports the Pay with Ibotta feature.
-Then, they send a targeted push through our Braze integration to encourage the shopper to pay with the app.
-They also use Insights to determine when a shopper is traveling to trigger timely, relevant email campaigns.
+Then, they send a targeted push through Radar’s Braze platform integration to encourage the shopper to pay with the app.

 By using Radar to power location-based messaging, Ibotta was able to increase open rates 10x, compared to scheduled non-contextual messaging.
 Location-based messaging was clearly highly effective, so the team decided to double down on campaigns powered by Radar.
-In a four week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by over 30%.
-In addition, they saw a 1% increase in conversions, a 1% increase in active users, and a 1.5% increase in app sessions.
-At that scale, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.
+In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by over 30%.
+As a result, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.